Office of the Deputy Vice-Chancellor: Teaching and Learning

 Gender awareness and LGBTIQ+ matters

 Gender Awareness is a critical component of the Diversity focus of the NWU.
 There are a number of institution-wide projects and initiatives.
 Within the DVCs Office, there is a Steering Committee for Awareness of Gender.
 This is representative of student LGBTIQ leadership as well as representatives from the Faculties of the NWU.
-This committee, comprised of volunteer members of staff, exists to promote awareness of gender and to support through the DVCs Office University wide initiatives like Gender Awareness Week annually in August.
+This committee, comprised of volunteer members of staff, exists to promote awareness of gender and to support through the DVCs Office University wide initiatives like The Rainbow Calendar and the various awareness weeks.
 There is also a network of LGBTIQ staff and allies within and outside the University known as the Gender Benefit Network.
 The GBN exists to raising funding to support student and staff initiatives to raise awareness of issues affecting LGBTIQ+ groups and it maintains the GBN Fund Rules.